tristanbettany/WaysOfWorking/README.md

 git branch -D branch-to-merge
 ```

-## Managing Internal Dependancies

-Managing internal dependancies can be tricky depending on your companies current workflow.
-Even using modern tools it still can
-be a bit of a bottleneck on workflow and can be difficult to manage between the development team and the business.

-## Composer

-Ideally composer should be used to manage internal PHP dependancies.
-All dependancies should be listed in your composer.json
-file against a tag release of the relevant dependancy. dev-master should be avoided being used including avoiding using other
-development/feature/bugfix branches.

-The way this works is that if you have a main project that depends on another project of shared classes and you have worked
-on both projects to ultimatly create a feature on the main project then you must wait before your pull request on the
-shared project is merged and added into a tag release so you can update the main projects composer.json files tag release.
-Once that is update that pull request can be merged into the main project.

-This avoids the main project ever ending up becoming broken due to invalid or old dependancies.
-During active
-development of a feature dependancies should be symlinked in the vendor folder to avoid modifications of the composer.json
-file to include development branches.
-This also removes the risk of those changes being merged which would cause a failure
-as soon as the development branch is merged and removed.
-This symlinking process can sometimes cause issues with piplines, testing,
-and multiple developers working on 1 project so should be avoided in that scenario.

-## Disadvantages and Benefits

-The above composer details can stiffle workflow and slowdown getting jobs done fast, however it can seriously reduce
-error rates, and increase trust of application security in the live environments.

 ## Code of Conduct

 - Generally be good to one another, and don't take life too seriously.
 - Have time for your fellow developer and they will have time for you.
 - Respect other developers opinions and they may respect yours.
 - Remember that there is always someone out there you can learn from irregardless of yours or their level.